CAS-14/ar-website/rules.md

     - Do not run dangerous commands such as killing all entities or clearing players' inventories.
     - Only run a command if you are 100% sure of the outcome; experiment in singleplayer before destroying stuff by accident on the server.
     - Do not beg for command privileges, they are not a right.
+10. Be aware of the rules.
+Saying you "didn't know" is not an excuse for rulebreaking behavior.

 ### Survival Season Rules